Converting Pounds To Metric Tons

 • Logistics and Transportation: Freight companies use metric tons to calculate shipping costs, optimize load capacity, and manage transport logistics efficiently.

-• Agriculture: Yields of crops and livestock are often measured in metric tons to standardize reporting and facilitate data analysis across different regions and countries.
+• Agriculture: Yields of crops and livestock are often measured in metric tons to standardize reporting and support data analysis across different regions and countries.

 Let's consider a few more examples: